nemonik/Intellect/README.md

 please give me a break.) nor used  ANTLR3 prior to this effort.
-Looking back, I firmly believe the act of inventing a rules engine and abstracting it behind a nomenclature that describes and illuminates a specific domain is the best way for in case of forementioned platform the network defender to think about the problem.
+Looking back, I firmly believe the act of inventing a rules engine and abstracting it behind a nomenclature that describes and illuminates a specific domain is the best way for in case of aforementioned platform the network defender to think about the problem.
 Like I said though the DSL and rules engine could be used for anything needing a "production rule system".